dannyhammer/jargo/README.md

 2. Mark it as executable by `chmod u+x jargo`
 3. Create a symlink so you can execute it anywhere `ln -s /path/to/jargo /usr/local/bin`

+If you want to use the `--jfx` flag when running or compiling, you need to have `$PATH_TO_FX` set in your shell's environment variables.
+This should be the path to the appropriate version of JavaFX's `lib/` folder.

 Of course, you need Java installed :)